mercuryoio/BAAS-API/1-buy-card/README.md

 #### 1. Steps

 1. The Customer wants to buy crypto.
 2. You will need to authorize customer and check if he can use Mercuryo API.
-Please check [this](https://github.com/mercuryoio/Commercial-API/blob/master/Login/README.md) for more information.
+Please check [this](../new-sign-in/README.md) for more information.
-3. Use method [`GET /lib/currencies`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCurrencies) - to show to the Custome available curencies.
+3. Use method [`GET /lib/currencies`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCurrencies) - to show to the Customer available currencies.
-4. Use method [`GET /b2b/fiat/buy-methods`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-B2B_Buy-BuyMethods) to get avaliable buy methods.
+4. Use method [`GET /b2b/fiat/buy-methods`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-B2B_Buy-BuyMethods) to get available buy methods.
 5. Use method [`GET /b2b/fiat/buy-rates`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-B2B_Buy-GetBuyRate) to get rates.